Inferring Covariance Structure from Multiple Data Sources via Subspace Factor Analysis: Extended Simulation Studies

 In this section we study how well the study-specific loading matrices are recovered by the different methods.
 As BFR and PFA do not have study-specific factor components we compare B-MSFA and SUFA only.
 From the posterior MCMC samples of the study-specific loading matrices we obtain a point estimate in the same manner described in Section \ref{sm sec:additional_sim} and use the coefficient of determination as the performance-metric.

 B-MSFA recovers the study-specific loading matrices uniformly better than SUFA in the complete misspecification case.
 This is expected as the simulation truths of the study-specific loading matrices are from the null space of $\bLambda$, see Section \ref{sm subsec:sim_truths} for details.
-SUFA assumes that the study-specific loadings are in the column space of the shared loading matrix $\bLambda$ and therefore it can not recover the study-specific loadings in this setup.
+This is effectively a worst case for our proposed methodology as SUFA assumes that the study-specific loadings are in the column space of the shared loading matrix $\bLambda$.
+Hence, SUFA can not recover the study-specific loadings in this setup.

 On the contrary, there are overlaps between the column spaces of $\bLambda$ and the study-specific loading matrices in the slight misspecification case.
 Performance of SUFA is more favorable in this case as B-MSFA is susceptible to the information switching issue.